Evidence on: Premature Rupture of Membranes

 - More likely to give birth by Cesarean (13.0% vs. 8.9%)

-More babies born to mothers who waited at home received antibiotics (15.3% vs. 11.5%) and had a NICU stay greater than 24 hours (13.0% vs. 9.1%).
+More babies born to those who waited at home received antibiotics (15.3% vs. 11.5%) and had a NICU stay greater than 24 hours (13.0% vs. 9.1%).

-If you recall, the overall rate of chorio in the TermPROM study was 6.7% (Seaward et al., 1997).
-In the Pintucci et al. study that included screening and treatment for GBS, the overall rate of chorio was 1.2%– in a sample that included many women who waited for labor to begin on its own (Pintucci et al., 2014).
+If you recall, the overall rate of chorioamnionitis in the Term PROM study was 6.7% (Seaward et al. 1997).
+In the Pintucci et al. study that included screening and treatment for GBS, the overall rate of chorioamnionitis was 1.2%– in a sample that included many people who waited for labor to begin on its own (Pintucci et al. 2014).